Russ Harvey Consulting - Computer and Internet Services

 Many things can go wrong, even with a larger cloud service:

 US banks ATMs are suddenly seeing a Cyber attack that forces ATMs to spit out money for hackers.
 These ATMs were exposed by a nearby USB port.
-Seriously?
+(Have these folks not even considered the security implications?)

 The affected ATMs are standalone internet-connected units, which should serve as yet another reminder of the security risk of IoT hardware.

-Unfortunately, like with computer security, the user bears the cost of failure.
+Unfortunately, like with computer security, the end user bears the cost of failure.

 Companies seldom provide the same level of security for your data as they do for their own data.